Mortal Kombat (2021 soundtrack): Reception

 Film Music Central reviewed that the music for Mortal Kombat is "plenty of action to go around, but also more than enough moments of calm and relative quiet, though it is more often than not the “calm before the storm” type of quiet.
 There's an impressive amount of balancing going on between the two extremes of loud and quiet."

-Jonathan Broxton wrote "Benjamin Wallfisch has written a score which exists within the established musical parameters of the game and the genre – something he had to do – and fully embraces the electronica/EDM aspect of that.
+Jonathan Broxton of Moive Music UK wrote "Benjamin Wallfisch has written a score which exists within the established musical parameters of the game and the genre – something he had to do – and fully embraces the electronica/EDM aspect of that.
 He then goes out of his way to combine that with writing for orchestra and chorus that is much more sophisticated than it has any right to be, while also incorporating several recognizable recurring thematic ideas [...]
 While there are certainly parts of Mortal Kombat that will challenge, annoy, or perhaps even outright disturb listeners who are more attuned to more straightforward orchestral writing, there is great deal of it to be thoroughly entertaining indeed."
-Empire-reviewer Amon Warmann called it as a "clever, energetic score" that gives us "one of the best musical moments of the year in waiting for the perfect time to unleash the iconic opening notes of ‘Techno Syndrome’ speaks volumes to the respect Mortal Kombat 2021 has for its audience."
+Empire-reviewer Amon Warmann called it as a "clever, energetic score" that gives us "one of the best musical moments of the year in waiting for the perfect time to unleash the iconic opening notes of 'Techno Syndrome' speaks volumes to the respect Mortal Kombat 2021 has for its audience."
 Blake Goble of Consequence called it as an "intensely sonic score".

 Filmtracks.com wrote "Film music collectors will find the fight cues in Mortal Kombat to be insufferably tied to a techno/electronica sound at odds with the orchestral half of the score, but Wallfisch did as well as anyone could have at merging these disparate sounds in a functional whole.
 The symphonic fantasy moments will rival Shazam!, and the lyricism of some of the character themes is sublime.
 Most important, however, is the composer's continued recording quality, his mixes vibrant and allowing fantastic spread between each layer.
 The album is a challenging prospect for any audience due to the score's split personality, but there is intelligence in this music that goes far beyond the pointless muck that most composers would have thrown at this concept's filmmakers."